Home

 Velutinidae

 Velutinids are prosobranch gastropods of the family Velutinidae (sometimes referred to as the Lamellariidae).
 They have an internal shell that is covered by the mantle (which is often elaborately colored or ornamented).
 They are frequently mistaken for dorid nudibranchs or pleurobranchids but may be distinguished from both groups by their unrolled cephalic tentacles that emerge from beneath the mantle and have bulbous eye spots at their bases.
 In contrast, dorids have rhinophores emerging from the top of the mantle and pleurobranchids have rolled rhinophores that emerge from beneath the mantle.
 They feed on colonial tunicates and are often very cryptic when seen on their hosts.
 Many velutinids are also highly variable in color and/or texture making identification difficult.
-There are probably about 14 species known from Hawaii in, perhaps, three genera: Coriocella, Lamellaria and Marseniopsis.
+There are probably about 14 species known from Hawaii in, perhaps, three genera: Coriocella, Hainotis and Lamellaria.

 Fassio, et. al. (2023) provides some genetic work for the family.
 However, we're uncertain how it applies to the Hawaiian species.